mcakar-dev/mcakar-dev.github.io/_posts/2025-08-21-demystifying-design-patterns-your-first-step-into-elegant-code.md

 ---

-In the next article, we’ll dive deep into the **Singleton Pattern**, exploring real-world use cases, pitfalls, and best practices.
+**Next Up:** In the next article, we’ll dive deep into the **Singleton Pattern**, exploring real-world use cases, pitfalls, and best practices.

 ---